Mamut010/Mamut010.github.io/README.md

 # 2048
-A dead simple pet 2048 game project
+A mini pet 2048 game project